zhliau/fika-headless-docker/README.md

 This image supports the unique plugin updater process that [Corter-ModSync](https://github.com/c-orter/modsync/) employs to update client plugins.
 To enable support:
 - Copy the `Fika.Dedicated.dll` plugin file into the **server's BepInEx directory** (the directory that modsync treats as the source of truth).
-- Ensure you have `"BepInEx/plugins/Fika.Dedicated.dll"` in the `commonModExclusions` list in the ModSync server configuration.
+- **(IMPORTANT)** Ensure you have `"BepInEx/plugins/Fika.Dedicated.dll"` in the `commonModExclusions` list in the ModSync server configuration.
 It should already be there by default.
   This is to ensure that ModSync does not push the Dedicated plugin to clients nor delete it from the container, especially if you are enforcing the `BepInEx/plugins` path on all connecting clients
 - Set the `USE_MODSYNC` env var to `true` when starting the container.